-GLENROWAN HALL OF RESIDENCE
+GLENROWAN HALL OF RESIDENCE - LOCKDOWN LIFE

-Residents living in Glenrowan are offered a wide-range of opportunities for volunteering as well as getting involved in a diverse cultural and social initiatives.
+Residents living in Glenrowan are offered a wide range of opportunities for volunteering as well as getting involved in a diverse cultural and social initiatives.
 Glenrowan aims to challenge its residents to invest time in study and achieve the very best at university.
 This is an excellent way to set oneself up for life and to serve society with one's skills and expertise.
-In 2019, Glenrowan hosted residents from Auckland, Wellington, Canterbury and New Plymouth.
+During the first lockdown with everyone working and studying from home, the residence was almost full so there was some major planning and problem solving to be done!
+A plan was made to continue the formational activities at Glenrowan in some capacity.
+We continued our Friday Night university activities the best we could - Debate Night via Zoom, musical get-togethers, overseas guest speakers, and a Glenrowan DIY mini-golf competition were just some of the highlights.